MicrosoftDocs/power-platform/power-virtual-agents/preview/analytics-summary.md

 ---
-title: Summarize bot analytics, performance, and usage (Preview)
+title: Summarize bot analytics, performance, and usage (preview)
 description: The Summary analytics page shows you at a glance what bots and topics need improving in Power Virtual Agents preview.
 keywords: "PVA"
 ms.date: 10/10/2022